DivanteLtd/pimcore-scheduled-export/readme.md

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

 ## Licence
-CoreShop VsBridge source code is completely free and released under the [GNU General Public License v3.0](https://github.com/DivanteLtd/divante-ltd/pimcore-scheduled-export/blob/master/LICENSE).
+Pimcore Scheduled Export source code is completely free and released under the [GNU General Public License v3.0](https://github.com/DivanteLtd/divante-ltd/pimcore-scheduled-export/blob/master/LICENSE).

 ## Standards & Code Quality
-This module respects all Pimcore 5 code quality rules and our own PHPCS and PHPMD rulesets.
+This module respects all Pimcore code quality rules and our own PHPCS and PHPMD rulesets.

 ## About Authors
 ![Divante-logo](http://divante.co/logo-HG.png "Divante")